DiagramBank: A Quality-Audited Dataset of Scientific Schematic Diagrams with Multi-Level Document Context: Dataset Statistics and Analysis

 \subsection{Figure Type Distribution}

-Table~\ref{tab:figure_type_dist} reports the composition of the full extracted non-table figure corpus by venue.
+Figure~\ref{fig:compact_corpus_stats} reports the aggregate composition of the full extracted non-table figure corpus.
 Across all venues, plots dominate the visual content (65.2\%), while diagrams account for 19.8\% and photos for 11.5\%.
-The diagram fraction is relatively stable across venues (roughly $\sim$18--21\%), indicating that schematic figures are a substantial and recurring component of modern AI/ML papers.
+The aggregate diagram share indicates that schematic figures are a substantial and recurring component of modern AI/ML papers.

 We also report the mean confidence score per predicted type.
 Plots tend to receive the highest confidence on average, while diagrams have lower (but still strong) mean confidence, reflecting the broader stylistic diversity of schematic figures (e.g., flowcharts, architectures, conceptual maps) compared to canonical chart types.
 This observation motivates exposing \texttt{clip\_confidence} in the release so that users can tighten or relax filtering depending on their tolerance for noise.